OctopusDeploy/blog/blog/2020-07/java-ci-cd-co/from-jar-to-docker/index.md

 There is perhaps no public project that better exemplifies a long-lived Java application than [Spring PetClinic](https://projects.spring.io/spring-petclinic/).
 It started life way back in the early 2000s, and despite being based on an old release of Spring Boot, is still proudly featured on the Spring website.

 Our journey through the DevOps lifecycle starts with a local build of PetClinic on a local workstation.
-At the end of this blog post we'll have containerized this application with Docker to provide a repeatable build and execution environment.
+At the end of this blog post we’ll have containerized this application with Docker to provide a repeatable build and execution environment.

 ## Start with a local build